gandhiashish/gandhiashish.github.io/_posts/portfolio/2015-01-06-my-plan-link.md

 Out of a team of developers, my primary contributions were:

+* Enrollment capture from MyPlanLink to PCI zone
-* Payment tokenization and ecryption
+* Payment tokenization with Cybersource
-* Test harness for tokenization
+* Enrich payment information
+* Submit enrollments to internal HPS system if it is for HPS administered carriers.
-* Submission of enrollments to providers
+* Submit status of enrollments to MyPlanLink

 ### Challenges Overcame

-This was my first experience building something that tokenized and encrypted actual payment information which was a high-security, business-critical task.
-This involved a variety of encryption techniques and software to accomplish.

 The biggest challenge was scalability.
 For n number of health insurance providers, there can be n number of enrollment submission methods that they themselves require to receive the enrollment, such as:

  * E-fax of PDF enrollments
  * Token-protected web APIs with enrollment as custom-formatted in JSON
- * .NET SOAP web services protected with encryption and public keys
  * PDFs sent via FTP for manual processing

 ### Accomplishments